usaid-cs/yesterday-i-learned/random.md

 - Despite being part of the bowling team, The Dude is never seen bowling during the movie.
 - Due to perishability, only about 5% of the world's potato crop is traded internationally; its minimal presence in world financial markets contributed to its stable pricing during the 2007--2008 world food price crisis.
 - "Oil pulling" is rinsing the mouth with sesame oil to remove toxins and things.
 It doesn't work, but some people do it anyway.
-- Uncle Ben's (not related to the point above) [90 second rice](https://www.unclebens.com/products/ready-rice/jasmine), through whatever magic, manages to be wet and edible without adding any preservatives.
 - Lemmings, apparently a small rodent, [do not commit mass suicide](http://io9.gizmodo.com/lemming-suicide-is-a-myth-that-was-perpetuated-by-disne-1549040246).
 Disney people pushed them down a cliff and made them drown.
 - Iran now accounts for approximately 90% of the world production of saffron.
 - People [used to wake up at night as a matter of fact.](http://lifehacker.com/try-a-bi-modal-sleeping-pattern-if-you-frequently-wake-1783439757) It is LifeHacker, however, so what it says might just be wildly incorrect.